MicrosoftDocs/windows-dev-docs/hub/package-manager/configuration/index.md

 ### Where can I find sample WinGet Configuration files?

 You can find sample WinGet Configuration files in the Windows Dev Home repo: [https://aka.ms/dsc.yaml](https://aka.ms/dsc.yaml).

-### When will WinGet configuration move from a preview to a stable feature?

-There are no firm dates established.
-WinGet Configuration will become a stable feature in a future [stable release of WinGet](https://github.com/microsoft/winget-cli/releases).

 ### Where can I find examples of PowerShell modules containing DSC resources?